Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M570: Configure heater fault detection

+### {.tabset}

+#### RRF 3.3 and earlier
-**Parameters for RepRapFirmware 1.15e and later**
+**Parameters for RepRapFirmware 1.15e to 3.3**

 * **Hnnn** Heater number
 * **Pnnn** Time in seconds for which a temperature anomaly must persist on this heater before raising a heater fault (default 5 seconds)
 * **Tnnn** Permitted temperature excursion from the setpoint for this heater (default 15C)
 * **Snnn** (RRF versions between 1.20 and 3.3 inclusive only) Integer timeout in minutes (can be set to 0) for print to be cancelled after heater fault.
 If the S parameter timeout occurs (which only happens if a SD print is in progress), RRF will also try to turn off power via the PS_ON pin.

+**Parameters for RepRapFirmware 1.14 and earlier**

+* **Snnn** Heater timeout (in seconds)

+#### RRF 3.4.0 to 3.4.3

+* **Hnnn** Heater number
+* **Pnnn** Time in seconds for which a temperature anomaly must persist on this heater before raising a heater fault (default 5 seconds)
+* **Tnnn** Permitted temperature excursion from the setpoint for this heater (default 15C)

+The actions taken on a heater fault, after the heater is shutdown, are now handled by the [event system](/User_manual/RepRapFirmware/Events).

+#### RRF 3.5 and later

+* **Hnnn** Heater number
+* **Pnnn** Time in seconds for which a temperature anomaly must persist on this heater before raising a heater fault (default 5 seconds)
+* **Tnnn** Permitted temperature excursion from the setpoint for this heater (default 15C)
 * **Rn** (RRF 3.5 and later only) Maximum number of consecutive temperature reading failures before a heater fault is raised.
 The default is 3 which guarantees that a fault will be raised within one second of a sensor becoming disconnected or shorted.
 Using R0 will result in a heater fault being raised immediately when a sensor fails to deliver a sensible reading, but will make the system more likely to report spurious failures if the sensor or its wiring is subjected to electrical interference or ESD.

-**Parameters for RepRapFirmware 1.14 and earlier**

-* **Snnn** Heater timeout (in seconds)
+The actions taken on a heater fault, after the heater is shutdown, are now handled by the [event system](/User_manual/RepRapFirmware/Events).

 ### Order dependency